 - TLC provides a collection of tactics that enhance the default tactics provided by Coq.
 These tactics help constructing more concise and more robust proof scripts.

-- Disclaimer: to allow improving the design of TLC, backward compatibility is not guaranteed.
+- Disclaimer: to allow improving the design of TLC, backward compatibility is in no way guaranteed.

-- All the files are distributed under the GNU-LGPL license.
+- All the files are distributed under the MIT X11 license.

 ITP: International Conference on Interactive Theorem Proving, July 2010